burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/Possible Fix Ideas.md

 ## ~~Debug Console and Commands~~
 This has been fixed for the most part.
 I say that as some commands take in extra instructions after the base commmand that won't work, as the Caps Lock issue is still present, and the game still expects them to be lower case.

-Also I have no idea why Peppino's Clothes are Yellow